Alignak-monitoring/alignak/doc/source/15_development/test-driven-development.rst

 The Hudson automated test jobs are:

- * Shinken
+ * Alignak

    * executed after each git commit
    * runtests test/jenkins/shorttests.txt NOCOVERAGE NOPYLINT
    * the scripts in shorttests.txt take a few minutes to run
    * give the developer feedback as fast as possible (**nobody should git-commit without running tests in his private environment first**)

- * Shinken-Multiplatform
+ * Alignak-Multiplatform

    * runs 4 times per day
    * runtests test/jenkins/longtests.txt NOCOVERAGE NOPYLINT
    * linux-python-2.4,linux-python-2.6,linux-python-2.7,windows-python-2.7
    * executes _all_ test\_-scripts we have, so it takes a long time

- * Shinken-End-to-End
+ * Alignak-End-to-End

-   * runs after each successful Shinken-Multiplatform
+   * runs after each successful Alignak-Multiplatform
    * executes the test/test_end_to_end.sh script
    * try a direct launch, install then launch, and high availability environment launch.

- * Shinken-Code-Quality
+ * Alignak-Code-Quality

    * runs once a day
    * runtests test/jenkins/longtests.txt COVERAGE PYLINT